RoseLeBlood/libnode/README.md

 # libnode
-BinaryTree and list system for csharp
+Namespace: ASF.Node

+A generic node system for C# under LGPL for dotnet core.